Home » 5 Ways to Stop Your Bathroom Mirror from Steaming Up

 5 Ways to Stop Your Bathroom Mirror from Steaming Up

 Your bathroom mirror has been steamy lately and is starting to drive you crazy!
-Several products promise to help with this issue, but many of them cost $20 or more!
+Several products promise to help with this issue, but many cost $20 or more!

 You don’t want to spend that much money when there’s got to be an easy way to stop your bathroom mirror from steaming up, right?
-Luckily, there are several inexpensive (and natural!) ways you can use to prevent your mirror from steaming up in the first place.
+Luckily, you can use several inexpensive (and natural!) ways to prevent your mirror from steaming up in the first place.

 A misty mirror

 The bathroom mirror is a big part of everybody’s daily routine.
-It’s how we put on our makeup, take off our clothes and brush our teeth.
-It also helps us freshen up before a night out or get ready for work.
+It’s how we put on our makeup, remove our clothes and brush our teeth.
+It also helps us freshen up before a night out or prepare for work.
 But what happens when your bathroom mirror starts steaming up?

-You can see for a few seconds before a layer of invisible water droplets quickly settle on the mirror.
+You can see for a few seconds before a layer of invisible water droplets quickly settles on the mirror.
 More frustration is followed by more rubbing.
-You begin to wonder whether there’s an easy way to stop your bathroom mirror from steaming up.
+You wonder whether there’s an easy way to stop your bathroom mirror from steaming up.
 Do you know how to stop it?

-Here are 5 simple ways to keep your bathroom mirror keep fresh and clean so that you don’t have any trouble seeing yourself each morning!
+Here are five simple ways to keep your bathroom mirror fresh and clean, so you don’t have trouble seeing yourself each morning!

 Why Does a Bathroom Mirror Steam Up?

 There are two main reasons why mirrors steam up.
-The first is that hot air is less dense than cold air, so it rises and collects at ceiling level.
+First, hot air is less dense than cold air, so it rises and collects at ceiling level.

 The second reason mirrors steam up is because of moisture.
-Hot air is humid due to its high temperature, so if you leave your bathroom window open for ventilation when showering or bathing, your mirror will most likely fog up.
-Another reason mirrors steam up has to do with your body’s humidity levels.
+Hot air is humid due to its high temperature, so if you leave your bathroom window open for ventilation when showering or bathing, your mirror will likely fog up.
+Another reason mirrors steam up concerns your body’s humidity levels.

 1. Clean the bath regularly